skorani/tokenizer/README.md

 ## Usage:

-**Note 1**: This code is under heavy development and may introduce *back-ward incompatible* changes to its API.
+**Note 1**: This code is under heavy development and may introduce *backward incompatible* changes to its API.
 **Note 2**: This tokenizer gets a normalized input.
 For now, if you want to test this code you must remove puntuations and extra whitespaces from your text.